Top 5 Alchemer Alternatives for Institutional Research & Effectiveness (2026)

 Less cutting-edge AI, fewer ultra-custom integrations compared to Alchemer or Qualtrics.

-• They’re moving away from paying premium for platforms where only a subset of features get used.
+• They are moving away from paying premium prices for platforms where only a subset of features gets used.

 • They want AI-driven analysis, modern workflows, better integration with student-success/assessment tech, and transparent, flexible costs.